symfony/symfony-docs/best_practices/creating-the-project.rst

 .. note::

-    Please make sure that the `phar extension`_ is installed and enabled.
+    If the installer doesn't work for you or doesn't output anything, make sure that the `phar extension`_ is installed and enabled on your computer.
-    Otherwise, the installer will simply return without doing anything nor giving you any output.

 .. code-block:: bash